ziscloud/xpi/README.md

 }
 ```

-Wrapper class also implements the same SPI interface, but Wrapper is not the real implementation.
-It is used for wrap the real implementation returned from the ExtensionLoader.
-The real returned instance by ExtensionLoader is the Wrapper class instance, Wrapper holder the real SPI implementation class.
+Wrapper class also implements the same extension interface, but Wrapper is not the real implementation.
+It is used for wrap the real implementation returned from the ExtensionFactory.
+The real returned instance by ExtensionFactory is the Wrapper class instance, Wrapper holder the real extension implementation class.

-There can be many Wrapper for one spi, simply add one if you need.
+There can be more than one Wrapper for an extension, just simply add if you need.

-With Wrapper class, you will be able to move same logics into Wrapper for all SPIs.
-Newly added Wrapper class add external logics for all SPIs, looks like AOP, Wrapper acts as a proxy for SPI.
+With Wrapper class, you will be able to add same logics into Wrapper for all extensions, like AOP, Wrapper acts as a proxy for extension.

-### SPI Auto Load
+### extension Auto Load

-when loading the SPI, Dubbo will auto load the depency SPI.
-When one SPI implementation contains attribute which is also an SPI of another type,ExtensionLoader will automatically load the depency SPI.
-ExtensionLoader knows all the members of the specific SPI by scanning the setter method of all implementation class.
+when loading the extension, Dubbo will auto load the depency extension.
+When one extension implementation contains attribute which is also an extension of another type,ExtensionFactory will automatically load the depency extension.
+ExtensionFactory knows all the members of the specific extension by scanning the setter method of all implementation class.

-Demo: two SPI CarMaker（car maker）、WheelMaker (wheel maker)
+Demo: two extension CarMaker（car maker）、WheelMaker (wheel maker)

-Intefaces look like:
+Interfaces are:

 ```java
 public interface CarMaker {